 In highly fragmented landscapes, natural recolonization isn’t sufficient for restoring native plant communities.
-Obtaining sufficient quantities of native seed is a major barrier to many reestorations, especially large-scale projects Wild seed harvest is relied on to overcome commercial seed supply constraints but it introduces risks to the remnant vegetation being harvested.
+Obtaining sufficient quantities of native seed is a major barrier to many restorations, especially large-scale projects Wild seed harvest is relied on to overcome commercial seed supply constraints but it introduces risks to the remnant vegetation being harvested.
 In a field survey of harvested and unharvested tallgrass prairies, Justin Meissen (2015) showed that short-lived, non-clonal species appeared to be most susceptible to decline from seed harvest.
-His dissertation research followed up on this finding with modeling and field experiments (Meissen et al 2017a, b).
-We are continuing his field experiments to look at long-term effects of harvest
+His dissertation research followed up on this finding with modeling and field experiments.

-Meissen, J, S Galatowitsch, & M Cornett.
-2017b.
+Meissen, J.*, S. Galatowitsch, and M. Cornett.
+2017.
 Meeting seed demand for landscape-scale restoration sustainably: the influence of seed harvest intensity and site management.
 Ecoscience 24: 145-155.